 I graduated in 2016 from Victoria College in the University of Toronto with an Honours BA with High Distinction in History and English Literature with a minor in Classical Civilizations.
 I then received an MA from Queen's University at Kingston in 2018 for my thesis project, Two Confessions, One Jerusalem: Conceptions of Jerusalem in the Early Modern English Sermon.

 I am a PhD Candidate at the Centre for the Study of the Renaissance, under the supervision of Prof. Peter Marshall.
-My research project is entitled Jews, Judaism, Judaizing, and the English Reformation.
+My research project is entitled Judaizing the English Reformation.
 I am interested in the cultural impact of Jews, both imagined and real, during the English Reformation.
 This cultural impact includes the appropriation of biblical Jewish narratives found within sermons as well as the references made to contemporary Jews amidst the religious tensions during the Reformation.
 My general research interests include early modern English history, Reformation history, and European Jewish history.

 The Joseph Armand Bombardier Canada Graduate Scholarship (2017-2018) toward the completion of my Master's thesis work at Queen's University